 1. Nissan Leaf

 The Nissan Leaf is the UK’s best-selling electric car, and this latest version is better than ever.
 It’s still spacious, but loses the previous car’s somewhat awkward looks in favour of a more traditional appearance.
-It’s the extra driving range that’s the real selling point though – it’ll travel up to 235 miles on a single charge, which is far further than any car at this price point.
-Yet it’s still practical and well equipped, so it tops our list of the best electric cars.
-It feels impressively quick and it’s easy to drive using only the accelerator thanks to fancy regenerative braking technology.
+It’s the extra driving range that’s the real selling point, though – it’ll travel up to 235 miles on a single charge, which is further than almost any other electric car at this price point.

 The BMW i3 mixes the German manufacturer’s high-quality finish and fun driving experience with quirky styling and city-friendly diminutive dimensions.
-It’s punchy on the road and has a 195-mile range that can be increased if you spec the range extender version of the i3.
-It’s not particularly cheap but the blow is softened by the government’s plug-in car grant.
+It’s punchy on the road and has a 195-mile range that can be increased if you choose the range-extender version.

-The Renault Zoe is a bargain among electric cars, with entry-level Zoe models costing £18,495 and discounts hovering around five figures from some carwow dealers.
-It’s a striking-looking small car, with elements borrowed from the Clio’s smart interior and lots of cabin space – the boot is 338 litres, despite having to accommodate the battery.
+The Renault Zoe is significantly more affordable than most electric cars on our list, but still comes with an impressive 250-mile claimed range.
+It’s a striking-looking small car, with smart-looking design elements borrowed from the Clio and lots of cabin space – the boot will easily swallow 338 litres of luggage, despite having to accommodate the battery.

-The VW e-Golf features all the benefits of the standard car including strong build quality, a roomy interior and great ride quality.
-However, it adds the green credentials, instant torque and peppy performance of its 113hp electric motor.
+The Volkswagen e-Golf features all the benefits of the standard Golf including excellent build quality, a roomy interior and comfortable suspension, but adds peppy, near-silent performance from its 113hp electric motor.
 The 118-mile range means it’s a sensible option for families looking for an electric car.
-It’s priced from £31,680, however, before the plug-in grant.

 8. Kia Soul EV

-Check out carwow’s best discounts using our car deals page.
+See how much you could save by heading over to our new car deals page.
 Use our car chooser tool to narrow down your choices or head over to our PCP calculator to get an idea of how much your next car could cost per month.